Software-Improvement-Group/sigridci/docs/capabilities/system-security.md

 * *"Severity"* orders on level of severity (based on CVSS).
 * *"Status"* lists the statuses as [mentioned above](#different-statuses-of-security-findings).
 * *"Type"* shows a specific list of vulnerabilities.
 This is especially useful for technical analysis, since sometimes, a whole category/type of findings may be set to *"False positive"*.
 * *"Weakness"* orders on type of weaknesse (based on the CWE database).
 Weaknesses are somewhat higher level than *"Type"*.
-Note that 1 finding might refer to multiple CWEs, and therefore the same line of code might be counted multiple times (a count is applied for each possible security risk).
-See also [security FAQ elaboration](faq-security.md#why-does-the-finding-list-count-certain-findings-twice).

 <img src="../images/system-security-grouping-location-ex-background.png" width="300" />